Eucalyptus marginata: Description

-Jarrah is a tree which sometimes grows to a height of up to 50 m with a diameter at breast height (DBH) of 3.5 m, but more usually 40 m with a DBH of up to 2 m.
+Jarrah is a tree which sometimes grows to a height of up to 50 m with a DBH of 3.5 m, but more usually 40 m with a DBH of up to 2 m.
 Less commonly it can be a small mallee to 3 m high.
 Older specimens have a lignotuber and roots that extend down as far as 40 m.
 It is a stringybark with rough, greyish-brown, vertically grooved, fibrous bark which sheds in long flat strips.
 The leaves are arranged alternately along the branches, narrow lance-shaped, often curved, 8-13 cm long and 1.5-3 cm broad, shiny dark green above and paler below.
 There is a distinct midvein, spreading lateral veins and a marginal vein separated from the margin.
 The stalked flower buds are arranged in umbels of between 4 and 8, each bud with a narrow, conical cap 5-9 mm long.
 The flowers 1-2 cm in diameter, with many white stamens and bloom in spring and early summer.
 The fruit are spherical to barrel-shaped, and 9-20 mm long and broad.